Alex-Symonds/Adminas-React/README.md

 Users must select addresses from an address book and are not given the ability to create or update addresses via the New or Job pages.
 This is because when a user's mind is on the task of processing an order they're probably not giving much consideration to how they can help maintain a pristine address book.
 Adminas keeps these two tasks completely separate in the hope of avoiding the same Site appearing half a dozen times under slightly different names because users kept forgetting what they'd called it and decided it'd be faster to re-enter the Site than find it.

 ### Restrictive product descriptions on documents
-Adminas doesn't allow users to edit product descriptions (outside of Django admin) because of the two types of documents output by Adminas and how these interact with the most common reasons for wanting to edit a product description.
+Adminas doesn't allow users to edit product descriptions on individual Jobs because of the two types of documents output by Adminas and how these interact with the most common reasons for wanting to edit a product description.

 The most common reasons for wanting to amend a product description are:
 1. To match the customer's description or layout
-2. The level of detail which is useful to the company would be confusing to third-parties, such as customs or export control
+2. The level of detail which is useful to the user would be confusing to third-parties, such as customs or export control
 3. The product is being supplied with modifications which affect the description

 Work orders (WO) are internal documents, meaning there's no need to consider the needs of customers or third-parties, only those of the user's company.
-Consistency in wording and display is mostly beneficial to the company, since employees will learn to recognise the standard descriptions at a glance, reducing the risk of miscommunication and increasing efficiency.
-Its weakness is the risk of employees overlooking information about modifications due to their habit of only glancing at the list of items.
-This can be mitigated by ensuring modifications are displayed separately and prominently: making a tiny edit in the middle of an otherwise familiar description does not qualify.
-This is why Adminas prohibits users editing product descriptions on WOs and instead gives them the ability to add "SpecialInstructions" (which appear in a big obvious box at the top).
+Over time company employees will learn to recognise the standard descriptions at a glance, meaning they'll stop taking the time to read every word.
+Embedding critical information about modifications in the middle of such a blob of standard text is therefore likely to result in the information being overlooked and the Product supplied without the agreed modifications.
+This is why Adminas prohibits adjustments to the descriptions on the WO card and instead provides "SpecialInstructions", so any modifications can be described in a big obvious box at the top of the page.

 Order confirmations (OC) are external documents but they're usually just between the company and the customer, third-parties rarely take an interest.
 Rewording the OC to match the customer's PO is rarely requested by customers and would defeat one of the primary purposes of the OC: confirming the supplier's understanding of the order matches the customer's, which doesn't happen if you simply parrot back their PO.
-Editing a product description to reflect modifications makes more sense on an OC (the customer might not even realise their modification is a modification), but modifications probably aren't that common and SpecialInstructions do an ok job of getting the message across on the OC, so it wasn't deemed worth implementing a document-specific product description editor purely for a small subset of OCs.
+Editing a product description to reflect modifications makes more sense on an OC than on a WO (the customer might not even realise their modification _is_ a modification): the question is whether this would come up often enough to be worth implementing the feature.
+Given that modified Products could also be handled by adding a new Product to the system; adding Slots to a Product; adding SpecialInstructions to describe the modification; it was deemed to not be worth it.

 If Adminas were expanded to output more documents -- particularly ones of interest to third-parties, such as invoices -- then it would require additional functionality when it comes to customising the body content.

 ## Additional Information: Ideas for Extension
-* Refactor Adminas to work as a website used by multiple different companies, instead of as an in-house tool.
-Obviously this would require big changes to company-specific settings, data and contents to ensure they're only viewable and editable by the right users.
 * Have different types of users with different levels of access (e.g. maybe some employees aren't trusted with entering non-standard prices and are limited to selecting list or calculated resale prices)
 * Add Adminas modules for managing addresses, products and prices, so nobody needs to use Django admin
 * Order entry data and reports/graphs.
 Adminas could take information added for PurchaseOrders (on creation, update and deletion), modify this as needed for storing OE figures, then output this as a CSV and/or use it to produce reports and graphs.
 * Quotation tool.
-Salespeople would also benefit from module management to guide them through the options and requirements of modular items.
-Also, creating a quote would require adding the list of items, entering customer details and setting prices for everything, so in the event of the quote leading to an order, the quote inputs could be used as a basis for generating the Job, saving admin users from pointless duplication of work.
-It could also allow automatic confirmation of any unusual prices (if they were offered on the quote).
+The "module management" page could also be helpful for salespeople, as it would help guide them through the options and requirements of modular items.
+In the event of a successful sale, the quote could be used to populate a Job, saving admin users from pointless duplication of work.
+It could also allow automatic confirmation of unusual prices offered on the quote.
-* CMS for salespeople, so they can better manage their quotes.
 * Production module.
 It would be convenient for admin users if Adminas could automatically notify production users of new orders and requested dates, then notify the admin users when production users respond with a scheduled date.
 Unfortunately it wouldn't be so convenient for production users if they have to keep logging into Adminas solely to see if any new orders have come in, so it'd be better if Adminas also provides them with their own reasons to log in: perhaps a calendar/kanban board so they can block in labour for each order, a stock control system, a production to-do list, etc.
 * Expansion to other types of PDFs.
-Adminas could also handle invoices, packing lists, receipts, shipping documents, case marks, etc. Though in the case of invoices, this would involve a lot more flexibility over the contents and a lot of rules controlling when they can be created, edited and deleted (customers and accountants can get very picky about these details)
+Adminas could also handle invoices, packing lists, receipts, shipping documents, case marks, etc. Though in the case of invoices, this would involve a lot more flexibility over the contents and a lot of business logic controlling when they can be created, edited and deleted.
-* In the event of more documents being involved, it might also be nice to add a visual progress indicator on each Job on the to-do list and Records, so users can see at a glance that this Job needs an invoice and that Job is waiting for shipping arrangements
+* In the event of more documents being involved, add a visual progress indicator on each Job on the to-do list and Records, so users can see at a glance that this Job needs an invoice and that Job is waiting for shipping arrangements
+* Completing its conversion to a SPA
 * Give users a selection of different PDF templates for documents
 * Give users a code-less means of adjusting the company-specific HTML/CSS of the PDFs
+* Refactor Adminas to work as a website used by multiple different companies, instead of as an in-house tool.
+Obviously this would require big changes to company-specific settings, data and contents to ensure they're only viewable and editable by the right users.

-## What's in each file I created
+## What's in each file
 ### Main Folder
 #### dummy_data.py
 Run from the command line ```python dummy_data.py``` to populate the database with some dummy data (with a "super-villain supplies" theme) for everything which an office worker tasked with entering a purchase order would expect to be "on the system" already.
 That is:
 * Companies, both customers and agents (including addresses, sites, and special resale discount agreements)
 * Products (including descriptions, standard accessories and setting up modular items with slots)
 * Price lists (including standard resale discounts)
+* One Job, including item assignments, comments and a demo document

 #### populate_pricelist.py
 Adding a new empty price list via Django admin is easy enough, but populating it would be a painful process of manually adding a new Price record for each combination of active_product and supported currency. populate_pricelist.py is intended to help with the population step: it creates a set of Price records for every active_product/currency combination and assigns them to the most recent PriceList (assuming it's empty).
 This means the admin user only needs to create the empty price list, run the script, then enter the new prices.
 Alternatively, if the new prices are a straightforward "X% increase on whatever it was last time", the user can enter "X" as an optional argument and the program will apply that increase to the previous price for the same product&currency pair, if possible.